 * To learn more about this side effect, see the “Side effect specifics” section below.

 Femara may cause serious side effects.
-These were common in clinical studies of the drug.
+These were common in clinical trials of the drug.
 The list below may not include all the possible serious side effects of the drug.
 For more information, you can refer to Femara’s prescribing information.

 If you develop serious side effects while taking Femara, call your doctor right away.
 If the side effects seem life threatening or you think you’re having a medical emergency, immediately call 911 or your local emergency number.